Discover the delicious Scottish food and drink that’s on the menu at the Kirkstyle Inn in Dunning

 The menu at the Kirkstyle Inn features plenty of Scottish produce, and it changes to reflect the best of the season’s offerings.
 There are only a few choices in each section, but I often think it’s better for a restaurant to offer a few seriously good dishes rather than a long sprawling menu.

 You’ll find light meals and hearty pub classics alongside some rather fancy options.
 There are always daily specials as well as some Kirkstyle favourites.

-For his first course, Mark decided to go for the soup of the day, which was French Onion soup.
+For his first course, my guest decided to go for the soup of the day, which was French Onion soup.